abeauter/personal_code/README.md

 # personal_code
-scraps of scraps of scraps with a steaming pile of scrams
+scraps of scraps of scraps with a steaming pile of scraps